Useful links

 Adoption queries

-The formal process of adoption only commences in 1927.
+The formal process of adoption only commenced in 1927.
 The following websites are useful for those wishing to trace family members affected by the adoption process.

 For enquiries about all kinds of children's homes, a useful website is Children's Homes.